IvanNik85/reservation-app/README.md

 # reservation-app

-Restaurant reservation app that provide users table reservation system, pre-order dishes and the possibility to pay beforehand.
+Restaurant reservation app that provide users table reservation system, pre-order dishes and the possibility to pay beforehand.<br>
+Currently in development.

 # Tehnologies used: